 Although most commonly reported to the Department of Campus Safety, crimes may be reported to a variety of University community members.
 Those members have been identified as:

 - Vice President for Enrollment;

 - Vice President for Operations and Planning;

 - Vice President for Development and University Relations;

 - Athletic Director; and

-- Student Affairs staff members (this includes staff in the Health Center, Judicial Affairs, Residence Life, Student Activities, Career Center and the Academic Center for Excellence.)
+- Student Affairs staff members (this includes staff in the Health Center, Student Conduct, Residence Life, Student Leadership and Engagement, Career Services and the Academic Center for Excellence.)

 - Staff members who receive crime reports from students or employees will fill out a Crime Reporting Form which is forwarded to the Campus Safety.

 Crimes may also be reported to local law-enforcement agencies.
 The non-emergency number for Tampa Police Department is (813) 231-6130.
 For crimes occurring outside the city limits in Hillsborough County, you may use the Hillsborough County Sheriff's Office non-emergency number (813) 247-8200.

 Campus Safety documents in-house reports on all criminal offenses reported on campus.
 The Tampa Police department is also contacted to originate the official Criminal Offense Report.